 Bonus idea: provide some instruments and let people jam between sessions.
 Not only will it be fun, but it will also build camaraderie between attendees.

 8. Cut it in half

 One of the best ways to keep your audience engaged is to not overload them with information.
 Give them too much, and their brains will simply shut off.
 This is particularly important for virtual events — attendees are likely to be dealing with more potential distractions than if they were attending an in-person event.

 Either make your session a maximum of two hours or, if it’s taking place over the course of a day, schedule in plenty of short breaks.
 Give attendees a chance to get up, walk around, and grab a cup of coffee.
 Give them time to write and organize notes and assist them by providing pens, pads, sticky notes, and highlighters.

 Our new and improved online event tools can help you to plan a great event that doesn’t overwhelm your virtual audience.

 Attendees will be more motivated to successfully complete the course if their efforts are recognized — and if they have something to show for it at the end.

-Get ready to head a workshop your attendees won’t soon forget
+Get ready to lead a workshop your attendees won’t forget

-Teaching is as much about entertaining your audience as informing them.
-Make your training or workshops lively, varied, fun and unexpected and your participants will learn more — and be more likely to come back for more.
-Ready to create your event?
-Get started on Eventbrite today.
+Make your training or workshops lively, varied, fun, and unexpected, and your participants will learn more — and be more likely to come back.
+If you need more engagement workshop ideas for online events, review our virtual event best practices.